OS version end-of-life indicators and filters

 EOL indicators can be seen and used in these locations:

-EOL Indicator: Icon turns red if the OS is EOL
+EOL Indicator: The Icon turns red if the OS is EOL.

-Hover over the OS icon to view OS version and EOL date
+Hover over the OS icon to view the OS version and EOL date

 Where?
-Assets page > Hosts > Enter an asset to access the details page
+Assets page > Select Host from Asset Type > Enter an asset to access the details page.

-Use the filter on the Hosts assets page to filter assets by "Reached EOL" or "will reach EOL within X days"
+Use the filter on the Hosts assets page to filter assets by EOL.

 For LTS versions, Standard Support ends after five years.